Frequently Asked Questions

 Many of our groups consist of clients who have participated in individual therapy and are generalizing those skills to a group dynamic.

 We also offer other groups which anyone can inquire about and register for.
 Please check out our “Coming Events” link for additional information.

 How did you get to be so awesome?

 Do you offer Intensive Behavioural Intervention services?

-Speak Freely Therapy Services has a long-standing history of working with numerous agencies and individuals that provide IBI.
-The clinic is in the process of developing its own unique Behavioural Intervention services that will combine home-based and clinic-based interventions.
+No, we do not.
+However, Speak Freely Therapy Services has a long-standing history of working with numerous agencies and individuals that provide IBI.
+We do provide behavioural consultation and support, but not at the level of intensive intervention.

 What are some of your services for young adults?

-While we offer individual services for teens, we find that they often thrive in a group setting where they can be with their peers.
-We have organized and facilitated groups for individuals with Down Syndrome and Autism Spectrum Disorders with very positive results.
+While we offer individual assessment and treatment for teens, they often thrive in a group setting with their peers.
+To that end, we have facilitated groups for individuals with Down Syndrome and Autism Spectrum Disorders with very positive results.
 Contact us to see how we can best support your teenager.